-- Director Nonqualified Stock Options. - (a) Each non-employee director shall be granted an Option to purchase that number of shares of Common Stock having a Fair Market Value equal to \$65,000 as of the date of each annual meeting of the stockholders of the Company (the "Annual Grant Amount") following the meeting at which the Plan is approved at which such individual is elected or reelected to the office of director (the "Meeting Grant Date") with each such grant effective as of each Meeting Grant Date.
-In addition, that notwithstanding the foregoing, (i) options will be granted to directors elected at the meeting at which the Plan is approved for a number of shares having a Fair Market Value equal to \$65,000 as of the Effective Date to be effective as of the Effective Date and (ii) with respect to any director who is elected or nominated to become director other than in connection with an annual meeting of the stockholders of the Company, such director shall be granted an option, to be effective as of the date of his or her election or appointment, in an amount equal to the product of the Annual Grant Amount and a fraction the numerator which is the number of months from the date of such election or appointment until the expected date of the next annual meeting and the denominator of which is twelve.
+- (a) Each non-employee director shall be granted an Option to purchase that number of shares of Common Stock having a Fair Market Value equal to \$65,000 as of the date of each annual meeting of the stockholders of the Company (the "Annual Grant Amount") following the meeting at which the Plan is approved at which such individual is elected or reelected to the office of director (the "Meeting Grant Date") with each such grant effective as of each Meeting Grant Date.
+In addition, notwithstanding the foregoing, (i) options will be granted to directors elected at the meeting at which the Plan is approved for a number of shares having a Fair Market Value equal to \$65,000 as of the Effective Date to be effective as of the Effective Date and (ii) with respect to any director who is elected or nominated to become director other than in connection with an annual meeting of the stockholders of the Company, such director shall be granted an option, to be effective as of the date of his or her election or appointment, in an amount equal to the product of the Annual Grant Amount and a fraction the numerator which is the number of months from the date of such election or appointment until the expected date of the next annual meeting and the denominator of which is twelve.
 Notwithstanding the foregoing, the minimum and maximum number of shares which may be subject to an Option in any year shall be 1,000 and 3,500 respectively.
-Options granted pursuant to this Section 8 are intended to constitute Nonqualified Stock Options and shall be subject, to the extent applicable, to the general terms and conditions specified in Sections 5 and 9 hereof. - (b) With respect to the Options granted pursuant to this Section 8, neither the Board nor the Committee shall have discretion with respect to the selection of directors to receive Options, the number of shares subject to such Options, the purchase price thereunder or the timing of the grant of Options under this Section 8.
+Options granted pursuant to this Section 8 are intended to constitute Nonqualified Stock Options and shall be subject, to the extent applicable, to the general terms and conditions specified in Sections 5 and 9 hereof. - (b) No fractional shares shall be issued under this provision.
+Any fractional share that would otherwise be granted in connection with the Annual Grant Amount shall be rounded down to the nearest whole share, with the remainder being paid in cash. - (c) With respect to the Options granted pursuant to this Section 8, neither the Board nor the Committee shall have discretion with respect to the selection of directors to receive Options, the number of shares subject to such Options, the purchase price thereunder or the timing of the grant of Options under this Section 8. - (d) Unless otherwise provided in an award agreement, the Options granted pursuant to this Section 8 shall vest in equal one-third installments on each of the three anniversaries following the grant date.